-Sangamithra Iyer’s first book GOVERNING BODIES, a lyrical reckoning of the ways bodies—human, animal, water— are controlled and liberated, is forthcoming from Milkweed Editions.
-She is a writer and a licensed professional civil engineer who holds a B.E. in Civil Engineering from the Cooper Union , an M.S. in Geotechnical Engineering from UC Berkeley and an MFA in Creative Writing from Hunter College, where she was a recipient of a Hertog Fellowship.She is the recipient of a Diamonstein-Spielvogel Fellowship at the NYPL.
-She received a Cafe Royal Foundation Literature Grant and a Whiting Creative Nonfiction Grant.
+Sangamithra Iyer is the author of GOVERNING BODIES: A Memoir, A Confluence, A Watershed (Milkweed Editions Fall 2025), a lyrical reckoning of the ways bodies—human, animal, water— are controlled and liberated.
+She is a writer and a licensed professional civil engineer who holds a B.E. in Civil Engineering from the Cooper Union , an M.S. in Geotechnical Engineering from UC Berkeley and an MFA in Creative Writing from Hunter College, where she was a recipient of a Hertog Fellowship.She is the recipient of a Diamonstein-Spielvogel Fellowship at the NYPL,a Cafe Royal Foundation Literature Grant and a Whiting Creative Nonfiction Grant.

-As an engineer and planner she is interested in issues related to water supply infrastructure planning, watershed protection, waste management, seismic stability, climate change, affordability, animal protection, wildlife coexistence and sustainable cities.
+As an engineer and planner she is interested in issues related to nature based stormwater management, water supply infrastructure planning, watershed protection, waste management, seismic stability, climate change, affordability, animal protection, wildlife coexistence and sustainable cities.

 Her writing explores issues related to animals, social and environmental justice and the intersection of the personal and planetary grief.
 She received a Culture and Animals Foundation Grant for THE LITERARY ANIMAL PROJECT.